ailmari/BattleShip/readme.md

 ## Depencies

-There are no other than standard Python modules used.
+Python libraries:
+-requests

 Project have been tested to work with Python 3.5 and Python 3.6

 ## Setup and populate database